Burt Mustin

 Burton Hill Mustin (February 8, 1884 – January 28, 1977) was an American character actor who appeared in over 150 film and television productions.
 He also worked in radio and appeared on the stage.

-Mustin began his professional acting career at the age of 67 when he appeared in The Last Outpost, released April 1951 and then director William Wyler cast him in the 1951 film noir Detective Story, released November 1951.
+Mustin began his professional acting career at the age of 67 when he appeared in The Last Outpost, released in April 1951, and then director William Wyler cast him in the film noir Detective Story, released in November 1951.
 Known for his dependability and versatility, Mustin established a career as a well-known character actor and worked extensively in film and television from the 1950s to the 1970s.
 His last major role was as Arthur Lanson on the CBS sitcom Phyllis, appearing on the show until shortly before his death in early 1977 at the age of 92.

 Early life

 Mustin was born in Pittsburgh to William I. and Sadie (Dorrington) Mustin.
 His father was a stockbroker.
 Mustin graduated from Pennsylvania Military College with a degree in civil engineering in 1903.
 He played first trombone in the band and also played goaltender for the school's ice hockey team in 1902.
 He was the last surviving member of his 1903 class.
 He worked as an engineer but later decided to enter sales.
 In 1916, Mustin began working as a car salesman selling Oakland Sensible Sixes, and he later sold luxury air-cooled Franklins.
 After the Franklin company quit selling automobiles in 1934, Mustin sold Mercurys and Lincolns until civilian car production was halted in 1942, during World War II.
 He then worked as a fiscal agent for the Better Business Bureau and the local chamber of commerce.

 Before he began a professional career in show business, Mustin acted as an amateur.
 In 1921, he became the first announcer for a variety-show broadcast on Pittsburgh's new KDKA radio station.
 He appeared in productions as a member of the Pittsburgh Savoyards (a Gilbert and Sullivan troupe) and the Pittsburgh Opera.
 He was also a member of the Barbershop Harmony Society, making his first trip to California in 1925 for a quartet competition in San Francisco.

 After retiring, Mustin moved to Tucson, Arizona.
 Director William Wyler saw him there in a stage production of Detective Story at the Sombrero Playhouse.
 Wyler told Mustin to contact him if he decided to pursue a screen career.
 Mustin contacted Wyler, who cast him in the 1951 film version of Detective Story.
 Soon after, he found steady work in films and television series.
 He later moved to Los Angeles.